TwinLizzie/NGnoidTV/NGNUITY.md

 That's the thing - You don't.
 You force them to change, or you fight them.
 The path of Combat is the path of Life.

 It is the neverending struggle for justice and a better world that gives meaning to our lives.
 Not the acceptance of what is considered 'Good Enough'.
 Not the acceptance of what is 'comfortable'.

+### Only a Unifying Moral Framework can Bring the Left Together

+The reason we often see so much division among 'The Left' is because people don't have a clue about what they actually want.

+Some people want 'Freedom'.
+Others want 'Tax-funded Healthcare and Education'.
+Yet 'Tax-funded Healthcare and Education' is considered anti-thetical to 'Freedom' for some people.
+(I will talk more about Freedom™ later in this book).

+Some people say that Marxism is authoritarian.
+Others say that it advocates for a stateless society.
+Some people say that we can only have nice things with a stronger government.
+Others say that government and centralization itself is the problem.

+What the left is ultimately lacking is a unifying moral framework.
+Most people on the left are actually Utilitarians.
+Utilitarianism is the fundamental belief that your actions can only be weighed and assesed as 'Good' based on whether or not they'll [maximize well-being] and/or [minimize suffering] [for people as a whole].

+Right-wingers, on the other hand, tend to only be more concerned with actions that maximize well-being and minimize suffering [for themselves].

 ### Weaponizing Hustle Culture to the detriment of Capitalism